stackbuilders/nano-chat/README.md

 npm install -g forever
 ```

-Install the dependencies, and start the application:
+Install the dependencies, and start the application from the root of the project:

 ```
+cd ..
 make start
 ```